-This project will be implemented through a partnership between CARB, the San Joaquin Valley Air Pollution Control District (SJVAPCD) and participating fleets to replace 9 diesel school buses to all-electric, zero emission vehicles throughout California.
+This project will be implemented through a partnership between CARB, the San Joaquin Valley Air Pollution Control District (SJVAPCD) and participating fleets to replace 5 heavyduty school buses with all-electric alternatives throughout California.

 Why is this project important?

 This project's primary objective is to improve the environmental health of children by partnering with local school bus owners to install diesel exhaust retrofits on eligible buses.
 Exposure to diesel exhaust has been associated with decreased lung function and retarded lung development and can also exacerbate the symptoms of asthma, bronchitis and pneumonia.
 This project will reduce children's exposure to diesel emissions as well as the negative health effects associated with exposure.
 Expected unquantifiable benefits of the project include increased awareness of the need to improve air quality, particularly among parents, school officials and others concerned with child health and welfare.